DFE-Digital/schools-experience/doc/env-vars.md

 `CRM_PRIVACY_CONSENT_ID` - GUID for the privacy policy consent id used by candidates - supplied by Gitis team

-`CRM_CACHING` - Turn on caching of Contact details, cached for 1 hour into Redis - 1 = on, blank = off

 `CRM_CHANNEL_CREATION` - GUID for the channel creation id, supplied by Gitis team

 `CRM_COUNTRY_ID` - GUID for country to attach new Candidates to, supplied by Gitis team